UN rights office: Burundi’s government has asked us to leave

 Spokeswoman Ravina Shamdasani in Geneva confirmed they received a letter on Wednesday “requesting us to close the office.
 We of course regret this decision and we would like to continue our cooperation with Burundi.”

 She declined to comment further, calling the issue sensitive.
-Sources within the U.N. office in Burundi told The Associated Press that they were given two months to leave.
+Sources within the U.N. office in Burundi told The Associated Press they were given two months to leave.
 They spoke on condition of anonymity because they were not authorized to speak to reporters.

 Burundi has been pulling back from international criticism, making history a year ago as the first country to withdraw from the International Criminal Court.